-The System recognized provisions for loan losses of \$169 million for 2019, \$194 million in 2018 and \$197 million in 2017.
-The provision for loan losses in 2019 primarily reflected deterioration in credit quality in the agribusiness sector and the dairy, grain and cattle industries, as well as additional reserves due to increased credit risk exposure resulting from overall loan growth.

-The 2018 provision for loan losses primarily reflected specific reserves associated with a limited number of customers in the agribusiness and rural power sectors, as well as increased credit risk exposure resulting from overall growth in loan volume.
-The provision for loan losses in 2018 also included industry-specific reserves related to the grain and dairy industries.
-The provision for loan losses recognized in 2017 primarily reflected industry-specific reserves for the livestock and grain industries, increased loan volume and slight deterioration in credit quality of certain sectors of the loan portfolio.
-Also included in the provision for loan losses for 2017 were specific reserves relating to certain processing and marketing cooperatives.
+The 2019 provision for loan losses primarily reflected deterioration in credit quality in the agribusiness sector and the dairy, grain and cattle industries, as well as additional reserves due to increased credit risk exposure resulting from loan growth.
+The provision for loan losses recognized in 2018 primarily reflected specific reserves associated with a limited number of customers in the agribusiness and rural power sectors, as well as increased credit risk exposure resulting from loan growth.
+Also included in the provision for loan losses for 2018 were industry-specific reserves related to the grain and dairy industries.